githubtraining/innersource-theory/docs/lens_2_dev_enablement.md

 - The rewards to the enterprise are great: better integrated code, better code reviews, faster pull request (PR) turnaround time, clearer knowledge for refactoring, more documentation with less pain, and bottleneck reduction.

 ![logo](images/cyber-superhero.png)

-The [InnerSource Commons](https://innersourcecommons.org/resources/learningpath/) details specific roles that are valuable in adopting InnerSource.
-Some developers must take on responsibilities outside of their silos, so they created a new role with defined responsibilities and called it the Trusted Committer (TC).

 ?> **Paypal's Journey**<br><br>When speaking about the Trusted Committer role, they said the following, "This is the most fundamental change we have implemented so far, and it is crucial to making InnerSource work.
 In fact, it is step one in its implementation."